 Saeema Ahmed-Kristensen

-When my postdocs or PhD students use AI to generate papers, I can see straight through it, and it annoys the hell out of me.
-I give ChatGPT a C minus.
-It produces a lot of fluff with limited substance, and then you have to reduce it and find where the content is.
+Yeah, so this is as an individual.
+Obviously, I have a life as an academic.
+And I can say that when I have my postdocs or PhD students use AI to generate papers, I can see straight through it and it annoys me.
+That is because you’ve got a lot of fluff and not enough substance.
+I give it a C minus.
+It gives you a lot of fluff, which you then have to reduce and find where the content is.

-So in terms of writing, I prefer it the other way around.
-You write it yourself and then say, “Condense these ideas into bullet points.”
-As long as it’s in the hands of experts—people who can evaluate it and say, “Okay, yes, these are good points”—that works.
+So in terms of writing, I prefer it the other way around, where you’ve written it and then say, “Okay, condense these ideas into bullets.”
+And as long as it’s in the hands of experts—so you’ve got someone who can evaluate it and say, “Okay, yeah, these are good points”—that’s one way in my academic life.

-Another way I use it in academic work is for routine tasks.
-If I have to write a difficult email, I might write all the points, but you need to get to the point quickly and strike the right tone.
-So again, I create the content and use AI to break it down and summarize it, then I adjust it again.
+The other way is probably routine tasks.
+If I have to write a difficult email, I could write all the points, but you need to get to the point quickly and get the right tone.
+So again, create the content and use AI to break it down and summarize it and get to the point.
+But then I adjust it again.
 I go through those loops.

-I’ve also been doing podcasts recently.
-Like you, I use it to generate show notes and captions.
-I also use it for memorable titles.
-The last title I used was “Lipstick on a Pig,” because it reflected an idea in design where you only change the surface and not the deeper diversity of ideas.
-That’s probably not something AI would pick up on its own.
+I also have been doing podcasts recently, so like you, I use it to generate the show notes and the caption.
+But I also use it for the memorable title.
+The last title I used was “Lipstick on a Pig,” because that was an idea that in design you only cut the surface if you don’t change beyond the diversity of the idea.
+That’s probably something that’s not going to be picked up automatically.
+But I use it to edit sound and audio.
+That’s where tools are very good.

 Beyond that, in my daily life, I wouldn’t say I always use it.
-Sometimes after speaking to a finance advisor, I’ll double-check things.
-For me, it’s more evaluative.
-I create the content, it might help edit it, and then I go back and reflect on it.
+Sometimes after having spoken to a finance advisor, I’ll double-check it.
+Then it’s quite useful.
+So for me, in personal roles, it’s really more evaluative.
+I create the content, it might help edit it, and then I still go back and reflect on it.

 John Koetsier

-It strikes me that the way you’re using AI personally is opposite to how many people use it.
-Many people go to AI first, get something, then build from there—or just take it wholesale, which is often a bad idea.
+It strikes me that how you’re using AI personally is opposite of how many people use it.
+Many people go to AI, get something, then build something—or just take it wholesale, which is a really bad idea in a lot of cases.
+They’ll go there first and then make something.
+That may constrain our range of thought.
+It may also spur off different things.
+Different people are different.

-I love what you said about “Lipstick on a Pig.”
+I love what you said about “Lipstick on a Pig” as one of your titles.
 I don’t think ChatGPT or Claude will ever name something that.
 It’ll be more corporatized, more homogenized, more sanitary.

 You said in our prep that 2026 is a pivotal year for how we use AI.
-It feels pivotal in many ways.
-We’ve heard that Anthropic used AI to code much of the next version of Claude.
-OpenAI is using ChatGPT to improve itself.
-We see tremendous advances, especially in coding.
+It feels pivotal in a lot of ways because we just heard from the people at Anthropic that they used AI, their own AI, to largely code their next version of Claude.
+We also heard in OpenAI’s latest notes that OpenAI is using ChatGPT to improve itself.
+We see tremendous advances in certain areas, certainly coding and other things as well.
+Why is 2026 a pivotal year for you?

 Saeema Ahmed-Kristensen

-The general AI tools currently available aren’t adapted to specific domains.
-What I think is happening—and will increasingly happen—is recognition that they need adaptation.
+Yes, I think there’s recognition that the general AI tools currently available aren’t adapted to specific domains like design and manufacturing.
+What I think is going to happen—and is beginning to happen—is recognition that there needs to be some adaptation.

 John Koetsier

-I wonder which public is recognizing that.
-For example, my mother—she’s 91—saw someone streaming a video game on Facebook Live.
-It was like a Carmageddon-style game, with wild animals escaping a zoo.
-She thought it was real.
+I wonder which public is realizing that.
+I’ll give you an example—the mother example.
+My mother is older and not tech-savvy.
+She saw someone streaming a video game on Facebook Live, like a Carmageddon-type game with wild animals roaming around.
+She was out of her mind, thinking it was real.

-There’s a huge mass of people who aren’t sophisticated in this stuff and can’t tell the difference between AI-generated content and human-generated content.
+She’s 91, so some grace there.
+But I think there’s a huge mass of people who are not sophisticated in this stuff and not able to tell the difference between AI-generated content and what is human-generated.
+Do you agree?

 Saeema Ahmed-Kristensen

-If you look at podcast branding on Spotify, many people use Canva’s AI-generated designs with a microphone in front.
+If you look at podcast branding on Spotify, many people have used Canva AI-generated branding with a mic stuck in front.
 It’s recognizable.
-It might not be obvious to someone new to the domain, but to experts, it is.
+It might not be if you’re new to the domain.
+It’s a shortcut—faster and cheaper.
+But when everybody starts using it, it becomes recognizable.

 John Koetsier